MindSyncc/Car-Monitoring-Fiware/README.md

 <h3>Overtaking Logic</h3>
 The system checks for an overtaking scenario when one car’s speed is at least 30% greater than the other car's speed, and the distance between the cars is less than 400 cm.
 If these conditions are met, the overtaking event is logged.

-Data Flow
+<h3>Data Flow</h3>
-The ESP32 collects speed and overtaking data and sends it to the Fiware platform using the MQTT protocol.
+<p>The ESP32 collects speed and overtaking data and sends it to the Fiware platform using the MQTT protocol.</p>
-The Orion Context Broker registers the devices and stores their states.
+<p>The Orion Context Broker registers the devices and stores their states.</p>
 STH-Comet records historical speed and overtaking data in MongoDB, which can be visualized in Google Colab via graphs.
 Platform Setup
 Simulator - Wokwi
 The project uses the Wokwi simulator to test hardware interactions, such as sensor readings and potentiometer-based speed control.

 <h3>Fiware Setup</h3>
-IoT Agent MQTT: Handles MQTT communication between the ESP32 and Fiware.
+* IoT Agent MQTT: Handles MQTT communication between the ESP32 and Fiware.
-Orion Context Broker: Manages real-time data and device registration.
+* Orion Context Broker: Manages real-time data and device registration.
-STH-Comet: Stores historical data on MongoDB for future analysis.
+* STH-Comet: Stores historical data on MongoDB for future analysis.
-Instructions
+* Instructions
-Wokwi Setup
+<h3>Wowki Setup</h3>
 Load the ESP32 code into Wokwi.
 Simulate sensor and potentiometer interactions.
 Verify that speed and overtaking data is displayed on the LCD.

-Postman Collection
+<h3>Postman Collection</h3>
-In Postman, set up the following:
+In Postman, the proyect has the following requisitions:

 <h4>Folder 1: IoT Agent MQTT</h4>